Tomb of Yuya and Thuya: Burial and robberies

+Discovery and clearance

-KV46 was discovered on 5 February 1905 in excavations undertaken by James Quibell, on behalf of Theodore Davis.
+The tomb of Yuya and Thuya, numbered KV46, was discovered on 5 February 1905 in excavations undertaken by James Quibell, on behalf of Theodore Davis.
 The tomb is located in a side valley between KV3 and KV4.
 Davis' previous 1902–1903 excavation season had discovered the tombs of Thutmose IV (KV43) and Hatshepsut (KV20) in a small side valley and excavations resumed in this area on 17 December 1904.
 Finding that nothing had been uncovered upon his arrival in January 1905, excavations shifted to a narrow, as-yet unexplored area between the tombs KV3 and KV4.
 This area was covered by a "great bank of chips, evidently artificial, and evidently untouched for a good long while" which Quibell thought might conceal an earlier tomb.
 Characterising the location as "most unpromising", Davis states in his publication that "good exploration justified its excavation, and that it would be a satisfaction to know the entire valley, even if it yielded nothing."

 Excavation commenced on 25 January 1905 and on 6 February Davis was shown the first step of the tomb cutting by his excited foreman and workers; by the evening of 12 February the door was completely exposed.
 The door and decorated lintel were cut into the solid rock and measured 4.02 × 1.35 m.
 The doorway was blocked by stones cemented with mud plaster but was open for the top 18 in, indicating that the tomb had been opened and probably robbed in antiquity.
 Despite it being nearly dark, Davis and Arthur Weigall, the new Chief Inspector of Antiquities, peered through the gap in the blocking.
 They saw a steeply declining corridor and Davis spotted a cane lying close to the door.
 Lacking a ladder, a small boy, the son of the reis (foreman), was lifted in to retrieve the item; he returned with a gilded stone scarab and the yoke of a chariot in addition to the cane.
 That evening, Davis showed these items to Gaston Maspero who, intrigued both by the items and the identity of the tomb's owner, asked to be present at the entry into the tomb the next day.